multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 ---

 [comment]: # (mx-abstract)
+## Overview

 Most of the transaction fields are inputs, or work like inputs.
 The last one of the fields is the one that deals with the outputs.

 There are 3 types of transactions where it comes to outputs:
 1. Transactions where we never receive a result, such as those sent via _transfer-execute_.
-Result handlers are not needed here, in fact they are inappropriate.
+Result handlers are not needed here, in fact, they are inappropriate.
 2. Transactions that must finalize before we can move on.
 Here, various results might be returned, and we can decode them on the spot.
 Result handlers will determine what gets decoded and how.
 3. Transactions that will finalize at an unknown time in the future, such as cross-shard calls from contracts.
-Here, the result handler is the callback that we register, to be executed as soon as the VM receives the response from that transaction iand passes it on to our code.
+Here, the result handler is the callback that we register, to be executed as soon as the VM receives the response from that transaction and passes it on to our code.

 We've had callbacks for a long time, whereas decoders are new.
 A transaction can have either one, or the other, not both.

-We are going to go focus on their usage, and at the end also try to explain how they work.
+We are going to focus on their usage and at the end, also try to explain how they work.

 [comment]: # (mx-context-auto)